Register for an account to access the Common Platform case management system in early adopter criminal courts.

 Users will only connect to Common Platform from within the UK or European Economic Area (EEA) and will not attempt to access the Common Platform from a location that is outside the UK or EEA.

-The organisation/user understands that HMCTS reserves the right to audit usage and investigate security incidents and confirm that, should such an investigation be necessary, users will provide any necessary support to the best of their ability.
+The organisation or user understands that HMCTS reserves the right to audit usage and investigate security incidents and confirm that, should such an investigation be necessary, users will provide any necessary support to the best of their ability.

 In the event of a suspected breach of this agreement, HMCTS reserves the right to investigate and, if a breach has occurred, to impose appropriate sanctions.
 This can range from a warning and instructions to improve internal processes, to temporary suspension or reduction in service availability, to the potential complete withdrawal of service, should the breach impact adversely other users of the service and the integrity of the trust framework within which the service operates.

-Continued use of the Service by an organisation will be taken as an organisation’s acceptance of these Terms & Conditions.
+Continued use of the service by an organisation will be taken as an organisation’s acceptance of these terms and conditions.